-If you wish to configure your extender to connect to the Internet using the setup wizard, click the Setup Wizard button.
+In the future, if you wish to set up your extender using the setup wizard, click the Uplink Router icon.

-This wizard is designed to guide you through a step-by-step process to configure your new Wireless AC750 Dual Band Range Extender to extend your wireless network and connect to the Internet.
+The setup wizard is designed to guide you through a step-by-step process to configure your new DAP-1610 AC1200 Wi-Fi Range Extender to extend your wireless network and connect to the Internet.